EhsanRahimian/EmployeesInfo/README.md

 I did not use cache persistence library because in the task we were required only to use the remote data source.

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
-All the dependencies/libraries were copied and pasted.
+All the libraries were copied and pasted in the dependencies build.gradle file

 ## Is there any other information you’d like us to know?
 These features are used: